codekitty/CS4735-HW1-HandGestureRecogition/README.md

 right (-1 0)
 up (0 1)
 down (0 -1)
-diagonally (1 1), (-1 1), (-1 -1), or (1 -1)
+diagonally (1 1), (-1 1), (-1 -1), or (1 -1).
-also output of vector describing the hand type was displayed in during the sweeping motion fist (0) splayed (1) peace sign (2)
+The script also outputs of vector of 0,1,and 2's, describing the hand type was displayed in during the sweeping motion fist (0) splayed (1) peace sign (2)

-The script utulizes continous bright image regions and counting convext defects.
+The script identifies hands by selecting for continous bright regions on the image and counting convext defects.

-Here is a video of running the script: https://www.youtube.com/watch?v=lMOfdBqoBj0
+Here is a video of of the script in action: https://www.youtube.com/watch?v=lMOfdBqoBj0